isongjosiah/driftwatcher/README.md

 ### Testing

-- Expand unit and integration test coverage for all commands and their logic using Go's built-in testing framework
 - Implement end-to-end tests to simulate real user interactions
 - Set up a CI/CD pipeline for automated testing and deployment